newdoug/mlc/README.txt

 *** Use ORM or at least a middleware/adapter class.

 ** Spark?
-*** Not sure if super good distributd processing support.
+*** Not sure if super good distributed processing support.
 ** Hadoop?
 *** Not sure yet if Python API exists.
 Sahara?